A $\delta f$ PIC method with Forward-Backward Lagrangian reconstructions: Approximation ansatz

 \subsection{Main numerical parameters and limit regimes}

 The main numerical parameters are as follows.

-\begin{itemize} \item $N_r$ is the remapping period, i.e. the number of time steps between two updates of the bulk density.
-The limit value $N_r = \infty$ corresponds to a frozen bulk density, namely $f^n_* = f^0_*$. \item $N_*$ is the number of coarse splines used to represent the bulk density, in a bounded domain $\Omega \subset \bRR^d$ it is on the order of $\abs{\Omega}(h_*)^{-d}$.
+\begin{itemize} \item $N_r$ is the remapping period, i.e., the number of time steps between two updates of the bulk density.
+The limit value $N_r = \infty$ corresponds to a frozen bulk density, namely $f^n_* = f^0_*$ for every time step $n$. \item $N_*$ is the number of coarse splines used to represent the bulk density in the computational domain $\Omega \subset \bRR^d$, it is on the order of ${\rm Vol}(\Omega)(h_*)^{-d}$.
 The limit value of $N_* = 0$ (an empty grid) corresponds to a ``full-$f$'' particle approximation. \item $N_p$ is the number of numerical particles describing the fine scale structures.
-The limit value of $N_p = 0$ corresponds to a semi-Lagrangian ansatz \cite{Sonnendrucker.Roche.Bertrand.Ghizzo.1999.jcp} where the full density is represented on a structured grid and can be updated in time with an ad-hoc scheme such as the FBL method described in \cite{Campos-Pinto.Charles.2018.jcm}. \end{itemize}
+The limit value of $N_p = 0$ corresponds to a semi-Lagrangian ansatz \cite{Sonnendrucker.Roche.Bertrand.Ghizzo.1999.jcp} where the full density is represented on a structured grid and can be updated in time with an ad-hoc scheme such as the FBL method described in Ref.~\cite{Campos-Pinto.Charles.2018.jcm}. \end{itemize}